10+ Digital Transformation Trends in Singapore (2026): What Businesses Need to Know

 Common risks include:

-– Lack of a clear strategy
+- Lack of clear strategy

 - Poor change management and team alignment